top of page

 What is Plantar Fasciitis?

-Plantar fasciitis is the inflammation of the plantar fascia, a thick band of tissue that runs along the bottom of your foot, connecting your heel bone to your toes.
-This tissue supports the arch of your foot and acts as a shock absorber during walking and running.
-When the plantar fascia is overstressed, it can develop small tears, leading to inflammation, stiffness, and pain.
+Plantar fasciitis occurs when the plantar fascia, a thick band of connective tissue along the bottom of the foot, becomes inflamed.
+This tissue connects the heel bone to the toes, supporting the arch and acting as a shock absorber during walking, running, and jumping.

 Causes and Risk Factors

-• Obesity: Carrying excess weight can put increased pressure on the plantar fascia, especially when walking or standing.
+• Obesity: Excess body weight increases pressure on the plantar fascia, especially during walking.

 Symptoms of Plantar Fasciitis